Age-Limited Capacity of Massive MIMO: System Model, Assumptions, and Methodology of Analysis

 An example of the slotted system with $N=3$ users with $T = 1$ is depicted in Fig. \ref{fig:Model_Time}.

-Under perfect CSI at the receiver\footnote{{In the scenario where minimizing the age is crucial, users will want to update the BS as much as possible.
-Thus if the time slots are a fraction of the coherence time, all users can estimate their channel at the beginning of a coherence block.
-However, if timely updates are not crucial then analysis with pilot overheads will be necessary.}} {we use maximal-ratio combining (MRC)\footnote{ {It is important to note that MRC is close to being optimal in the massive MIMO case as the independent Rayleigh channels become near orthogonal to one another in the limit \cite{marzetta2010noncooperative}}.} and assume that the blocklength is sufficiently large such that the capacity limit is approached within a packet, as justified in \cite{yang2014quasi}}.
-Consequently, $p_{e,i}$ can be closely approximated by the outage following probability:
+Under perfect CSI at the receiver we use maximal-ratio combining (MRC) and assume that the blocklength is sufficiently large such that the capacity limit is approached within a packet, as justified in \cite{yang2014quasi}.
+Consequently, $p_{e,i}$ can be closely approximated by the following outage probability:

-in which $\rho_i$ [bits/channel-use] is the spectral efficiency of the $i$th user and {wherein it is assumed that $G_i=1$ for all $i$, as it is easily estimated and removed at the receiver}.
+in which $\rho_i$ [bits/channel-use] is the spectral efficiency of the $i$th user.
 Recall that the ultimate goal of each node is to keep the BS updated with its most recent state.
 If the BS has node $i$'s state that was current at time $t_0$, the age of that user's state is defined by the random process $\delta_i(t)$ $\triangleq$ $t - t_0$.
 When node $i$ attempts transmission and gets correctly decoded at the BS we call it an arrival.
 We denote $i$th node's $j$th arrival epoch by $t_{i,j}$.
 Between two arrival epochs, the age grows as a stair-case function of time and is reset to $T$ when an arrival occurs, since this is the amount of time that it took for a packet to be transmitted.
 We denote by $Z_{i,j}$ the inter-arrival time between the $j$th update and the $(j+1)$th update (i.e. $Z_{i,j}\triangleq t_{i,j+1} - t_{i,j}$).
 Assuming that the total number of users remains constant in each time slot, user $i$ has a certain success probability, $\gamma_i$, that it will update the BS with its state.
 After normalizing the slotted period to $T=1$, it then follows that each $Z_{i,j}$ is a geometric random variable with parameter $\gamma_i$.

 Similar to \cite{yates2017status}, we define the AoI, $\Delta_{i}$, of each node $i$ as:

 {For completeness, we show in \textbf{Appendix \ref{appendix:Age}} that the limit in (\ref{Age of Information}) exists and that it converges with probability one (WP1) to